yukiyuqichen/OCR-Toolkit/README.md

 <img src="https://github.com/yukiyuqichen/OCR-Toolkit/blob/main/examples/ocr_paddle_result.png" width="550" />

 ## 2. Online: Baidu API
 Use api of [Baidu AI](https://ai.baidu.com/tech/ocr/general) to get the result of OCR and parse it.
-Aligned text file and probability file will be created.
+The result will be saved as a structured csv file.
 Users need to provide the API_KEY and SECRET_KEY.
 More APIs are going to be included.